Terms of Reference and Membership 2022-23

 Annual Remuneration Committee Reporting

-- j) To agree an annual framework of work and to review and report on progress through an Annual Remuneration Report and Statement for Council (and the University’s Financial Statements) which is transparent and produced in accordance with the requirements of the CUC Code and the Office for Students.
+k) To agree an annual framework of work and to review and report on progress through an Annual Remuneration Report and Statement for Council (and the University’s Financial Statements) which is transparent and produced in accordance with the requirements of the CUC Higher Education Senior Staff Remuneration Code (November 2021) and the Office for Students.

 Council – with full delegated powers to determine salary increases, bonuses and severance payments without reference to Council, unless it thinks fit.

-- c) Three lay members of Council, appointed by the Nominations Committee (Dr S Dale-Black, Dr V Sharma, Ms C Thorogood)
+c) Three lay members of Council, appointed by the Nominations Committee (Dr S Dale-Black, Dr V Sharma, a further member is to be confirmed )

 a) and b) are ex-officio.
 Members appointed under c) shall serve for three years, renewable, but maximum length of service is normally six years.

-The Committee will meet on the following dates during the period in question (subject to final almanac):
+The Committee will meet, as required, on the following dates during the period in question:

 - Friday 28 October 2022